Festacio/Projects/README.md

   some real world situations, using APIs, making more robust codes for security reasons, learning more good manners and patterns for coding, etc.

-If I had to describe what I currently know, using 1 to 10, with 7 - 10 being more specific knowledge about the subject.
+If I had to describe what I currently know, using 1 to 10, with 1 - 6 being the basics and 7 - 10 being more specific knowledge about the subject.

 - English level: 7.
 (My speech is really rusty.)

+- Logical reasoning: 6.
+(My logical thinking is pretty solid in my opinion, but I would'nt go as far as to say that it's flawless or something like that.
+I have yet much to learn and see.)

-- C: 5.
+- C: 4.
-- C++: 6.
+- C++: 5.
 - C#: 5.
-(Call me crazy, but I like C and its family.)
+(I like C and its family.)

 - Python: 4.
 (I think Python is a very good language, it's accessible, it's massive popular nowadays and it even is a great starting point for the basics